Hero background

 Train/bus from the airport to Shinjuku: from 720 yen (from Haneda).

-Bus from Shinjuku to Kiso-Fukushima: included in the programme fee (you will pay upfront at the station and be reimbursed by the team).
+Bus from Shinjuku to Kiso-Fukushima: included in the programme (you'll pay at the station and the team will refund you).

-We recommend purchasing a local SIM at the airport or, even better, activating an eSIM before you leave with Airalo, so you're connected from the moment you arrive.
+We'd recommend picking up a local SIM at the airport or, even better, activating an eSIM before you travel through Airalo, so you're online from the moment you arrive.

-If you arrive on Saturday, an early pick-up can be arranged for an additional fee, plus an extra night in Tokyo.
-Arriving on days other than Sunday is not possible without prior agreement.
-In the event of a delay, you will need to make your own way to the accommodation (by taxi or local train, which can be costly).
+If you arrive on Saturday, we can arrange an early pickup with a small supplement and an extra night in Tokyo.
+Arrivals on days other than Sunday are not possible without prior arrangement.
+If you're running late, you'll need to make your own way to the accommodation (taxi or local trains, which can be expensive).

 🛫 Departure and return flight

-Check-out from the accommodation is by 12:00 noon on Saturday.
-The team will take you to the Kiso-Fukushima bus station, from where you can return to Tokyo (Shinjuku).
-From there, you can take a direct bus or train to Haneda or Narita airports.
+Check-out from the guesthouse is by 12:00 on the Saturday.
+The team will take you to the bus station in Kiso-Fukushima, where you can travel back to Tokyo (Shinjuku).
+From there you can take a bus or train to Haneda or Narita.

-We recommend booking a return flight for Saturday evening, so you have plenty of time to travel at a relaxed pace.
+We'd suggest booking your return flight for Saturday evening, so you have time to make the journey back without rushing.

-After confirming your participation you will receive a detailed document including: up-to-date practical instructions, emergency contacts, maps, and directions for every leg of your journey.
-This way, everything will be ready and you can travel without a worry.
+We'll send you a detailed pack with: up-to-date practical instructions, emergency contacts, maps and step-by-step pointers for every leg of the journey.
+So you'll have everything ready and can travel without the stress.

 Still have questions?